Lesetja Kganyago

 Lesetja Kganyago (born 7 October 1965) is a South African economist and central banker.
 He is the Governor of the South African Reserve Bank (SARB).
-He was appointed to that post on 6 October 2014, by Jacob Zuma, the former President of the Republic of South Africa (RSA).
-He assumed the Governorship of the South African Reserve Bank on 9 November 2014, following the expiry of the term of his predecessor Gill Marcus, on 8 November 2014.
+He was appointed in that position on 6 October 2014, by Jacob Zuma, the former President of the Republic of South Africa (RSA).
+He assumed the Governorship of the South African Reserve Bank on 9 November 2014, following the expiry of the term of his predecessor, Gill Marcus, on 8 November 2014.
+In 2025, Kganyago was announced as the new Chancellor of Stellenbosch University, a prestigious institution in South Africa, following the end of Justice Edwin Cameron’s term.

 Background and education

-Kganyago was born in Boyne, Limpopo on 7 October 1965.
+Kganyago was born in Ga Maribana, Moletjie, Limpopo on 7 October 1965.
 He moved to Johannesburg with his mother, at the age of 18.
+He matriculated from Pax College (Brothers of Charity in Polokwane).
 For several semesters, he attended University of the Witwatersrand, but left before graduating.
-He completed his studies at the University of South Africa, in 1991, earning the degree of Bachelor of Commerce (BCom).
-He also holds the degree of Master of Science in Development Economics, from SOAS, University of London, obtained in 1994.
+He completed his studies at the University of South Africa, in 1991, earning the degree of Bachelor of Commerce (BCom) in Accounting and Economics.
+He also holds the degree of Master of Science in Development Economics from SOAS, University of London, obtained in 1994.